TheVelvetShadow/guardian_data_streaming/readme.md

 **From AWS Website / Console:**

+We can search via a single search term AND date from

 1. Go to AWS
 2. Search for the AWS Lambda in your browser
 3. Find the function named `guardian-streaming`